DataDog/chaos-controller/docs/network_disruption.md

 * `corrupt` corrupts a percentage of the outgoing traffic to simulate packets corruption
 * `delay` adds the given delay to the outgoing traffic to simulate a slow network
 * `bandwidthLimit` limits the outgoing traffic bandwidth to simulate a bandwidth struggle

+All of them can be combined in the same disruption resource.

 ## Traffic flow: egress vs. ingress